petershin/liferay-learn/docs/analytics-cloud/latest/en/workspace-data/data-control-and-privacy.md

 ## Suppressed Users

-Suppressing a user excludes them from further identity resolution activities.
+Suppressing users excludes them from further identity resolution activities.
 Note, a suppressed user is still considered an anonymous user and is still included in individual or segmented data.
 To view a list of suppressed individuals or to unsuppress an individual, click the *Manage* button.

 ![View suppressed individuals or unsuppress individuals.](./data-control-and-privacy/images/06.png)